utdata/icj-class/sass/sass-01.md

 The `docs` folder ends up being the "root" or base level of our site.
 All other files need to need to be referenced relative to where they live inside `docs`.

-- Files in the `src/html` get moved to the root level of `docs`.
-These are our website pages.
+- Files in the `src/html` get moved to the root level of `docs`. **It's important to realize where these files get published in relation to your `css` and `img` folders.**
+- Sass files in the `src/scss` folder get compiled/rewritten into the `docs/css` folder. **There are two important implications of this:**
+  - While the filename you edit ends in `.scss`, the compiled file in `docs/css` a `.css` extension.
-- Files in the `src/scss` folder get compiled into `docs/css`.
-This means if you have an HTML file that lives at the root of `docs`, but want to link to a compiled css file of the same name, but with a `.css` extension, The link will be `href="css/filename.css"`
+  - This means your HTML files that end up at the root of `docs` will need to link to a compiled css file of the same name, but with a `.css` extension, the link will be `href="css/filename.css"`
 - Files in the `src/img` folder are moved into `docs/img`.
-This means since your `index.html` file ends up in `docs`, then your img link needs to be `img src="img/filename.jpg"`.
+Since your `index.html` file ends up in `docs`, then your img link needs to be `img src="img/filename.jpg"`.

 ### Configurations files

 The remaining files and folders in the root folder are part of the development ecosystem.
+We don't mess with this files much in our lessons, but here is a description of what they do:

 - `.gitignore` tells Git which files to ignore sending to Github.
 - `README.md` describes what the repo is about.
 It has our installation instructions.